Awesome Low Fat Vegan Breakfast Muffins

 Have you heard of Okinawa, Japan?
 People who live there have one of the longest life expectancies in the world.
 Okinawans consume more than half of their calories from sweet potatoes, so we should probably eat more too.

-Using whole foods (nuts, seeds, apples) instead of oil and sugar actually makes baking taste much better!
+Using whole foods (shredded coconut, nuts, seeds, apples) instead of oil and sugar actually makes baking taste nice!

 Those plant based whole foods substitutes have lovely complex flavours that oil and sugar just don’t have.